hrydgard/ppsspp/README.md

  - a few more post process shaders,
  - texture replacement info from ge debugger(experimental aka usually works, but it might be done badly, available from right click menu),
  - ultra high render resolutions and render screenshots,
+ - some mp3 improvements(volume clamping and removal of bad hack),
+ - separate sas and atrac/mp3 volume sliders,
  - some untested/optional hack to avoid stutter on NVidia hardware/bad drivers.

  To list some game compatibility improvements here: